sohailahmedkhan/Flood-Detection-from-Images-using-Deep-Learning/README.md

 # Flood-Detection-from-Images-using-Deep-Learning
-Flood detection from images using deep learning.

 I employed KERAS' pretrained MobileNet CNN and fine-tuned it for our particular flood detection (image classification) task.

 The data can be downloaded from the following link: